kevingallagher/Major-Project-Ideas/README.md

 **Con**

-* Many wellness apps out there.
+* A lot of wellness apps out there.

 ## How might it be built?